 - It’s certainly annoying to start commanding a phone instead of the Home device, or both at the same time.
 There’s not much you can do to avoid this.
 However, we do suggest changing the activation phrase or “hot word” for either device.
 The default phrase “OK, Google” prompts the Home and other Google devices to listen.
 While you can change your phone or browser phrase, “OK, Google” is the only prompt for the Home.

 - To change the “hot word,” go to the device and install the Open Mic+ extension, which adds the ability to change the phrase from “OK Google.”
 Now you can set it to something like, “OK, Jarvis” or “Hey, Jeeves.”

 Google Play Music will start to play music, then suddenly freeze

 - This is a known problem with not just Google’s proprietary service but also with streaming platforms such as Spotify.

 - After making sure the Home is updated, your best bet is to reboot the device and see if music plays as it should.
 In the app, select the Home device, tap the three dots in the upper-right corner, then choose Settings.
 On the Settings page, select More, and tap Reboot.
 If this sounds like a lot of work, simply unplug the Home and leave it unplugged for about a minute before plugging it back in and reconnecting it.
-This is not a guaranteed fix, however, and it may not work forever.
+This option is not a guaranteed fix, however, and it may not work forever.
 Google appears to be actively addressing this problem, and future updates are likely to address it.